-This Agreement is entered into between First Data Merchant Solutions (Hong Kong SAR, China) Private Limited (a company incorporated in Hong Kong SAR, China whose registration number is 1042361 and whose registered office is at Suite 1802-04, Level 18 Dorset House, Taikoo Place , 979 King’s Road, Island East, Hong Kong SAR, China) (referred to as “FDMS”, “us”, “we” or “our” in this Agreement) and you, as the Merchant (referred to as “you” or “your” in this Agreement).
+This Agreement is entered into between First Data Merchant Solutions (Hong Kong) Private Limited (a company incorporated in Hong Kong SAR, China whose registration number is 1042361 and whose registered office is at Suite 1802-04, Level 18 Dorset House, Taikoo Place , 979 King’s Road, Island East, Hong Kong SAR, China) (referred to as “FDMS”, “us”, “we” or “our” in this Agreement) and you, as the Merchant (referred to as “you” or “your” in this Agreement).

 1. Processing Requirements